zama-ai/concrete-ml/docs/advanced-topics/advanced_features.md

 |  0.01   | 0.41                |
 |   0.1   | 0.37                |

-The speedup is dependent on model complexity, but, in an iterative approach, to obtain a speedup while maintaining good accuracy, it is possible to search for a good value of `p_error`.
-Currently no heuristic has been proposed to find a good value a-priori.
+The speedup is dependent on model complexity, but, in an iterative approach, it is possible to search for a good value of `p_error` to obtain a speedup while maintaining good accuracy.
+Currently, no heuristic has been proposed to find a good value _a priori_.

-Users have the possibility to change this `p_error` as they choose fit, by passing an argument to the `compile` function of any of the models.
+Users have the possibility to change this `p_error` as they see fit, by passing an argument to the `compile` function of any of the models.
 Here is an example:

 ```python
 from concrete.ml.sklearn import XGBClassifier